joec2109/Year1_Work/README.md

 Work from year 1 at Liverpool Hope University

 The Java code used in year 1 was through an IDE called Processing.

+The Python code used in year 1 was through using Pycharm.